Terraform Cheat Sheet

 apply

-• can be provided with a explicit plan, saved as out from terraform plan
+• Can be provided with an explicit plan, saved as out from terraform plan

 • If no explicit plan file is given on the command line, terraform apply will create a new plan automatically and prompt for approval to apply it